 I’d love to hear what your family thinks of this recipe so please comment below!Print

 We like these pancakes topped with a little maple syrup, peanut butter, or additional applesauce.
 Leftovers make really yummy sandwiches with nut butter or cream cheese in between!
 (This recipe was updated to slightly reduce the amount of applesauce to avoid wetness in the batter.)

 - Stir together all ingredients in a medium bowl.
 Heat a cast iron or nonstick skillet or griddle over medium heat.
 Coat with neutral oil, butter, or nonstick spray.

-- Spoon out 1/4 cup of the batter at a time—or less to make smaller pancakes—and spread to an even thickness about 1/4-1/2-inch thick.
+- Spoon out 1/4 cup of the batter at a time—or less to make smaller pancakes—and spread to an even thickness about 1/4-inch thick.
 Let cook about 3-4 minutes or until the edges are totally set and bubbles start to appear.
 You wan the pancakes to be mostly cooked before you flip them.